 We can also test machinery noise and vibration to determine the sound power levels of various products.
-These measurements you can used as documentation for product properties and performance.
+You can use these measurements as documentation for product properties and performance.

 All our laboratory tests can be performed accredited or as guiding information.